Rate limits

 }Best practices

-- Cache responses where possible to reduce request volume
+- Cache responses where possible to reduce request volume.

-- Use pagination with reasonable page sizes
+- Use pagination with reasonable page sizes.

-- Spread bulk operations across multiple windows
+- Spread bulk operations across multiple windows and, where possible, across tiers.

 - Monitor